jawang35/dotfiles/README.md

 #### Application Mode

-`HYPER+A` opens the application modal. `ESCAPE` closes the application modal.
-With the application modal open, the following keys launch or switch to the corresponding applications and close the application modal:
+`HYPER+A` opens the application mode. `ESCAPE` closes the mode.
+With the mode open, the following keys launch or switch to the corresponding and close the mode:

 | Key       | Application       |
 |:---------:| ----------------- |